Stockton DUI Accident Victim Lawyers

 Stockton DUI Accidents

-According to a report published by the Office of Traffic Safety, when adjusted for the population and the number of miles that Stockton drivers travel daily, this large metropolis is ranked as the fourth worst city for accident rates among the largest California cities studied.
-According to the OTS, Stockton has the most significant number of car accidents that cause injury or death in the state, with 2,271 yearly.
+According to a report published by the Office of Traffic Safety, when adjusted for the population and the number of miles that Stockton drivers travel daily, this large metropolis is ranked as the fourth-worst city for accident rates among the largest California cities studied.
+According to the OTS, Stockton has a high number of car accidents that cause injury or death in the state, with 2,271 yearly.

 There are areas throughout Stockton that have a higher number of DUI accidents per number of drivers.